Design Challenge

 A process diagram for the project can be used to indicate when research and evaluation were carried out.

-Explicit connections between user-focused work and design decisions
+Connections between user-focused work and design decisions

 Appropriate design representations (e.g., wireframes, workflows, conceptual models) can provide necessary detail on (re)design decisions.